 File-based imaging makes it easier to dynamically slipstream custom apps, device drivers, and scripts with your operating system image, creating deployment packages for different device or user groups.
 Because of their modular nature, file-based images are also easy to customize and update.

-Some file-based imaging tools work exclusively with a specific file format, like .WIM files that are used to store Windows operating system images.
+Some file-based imaging tools work exclusively with a specific file format, like .wim files that are used to store Windows operating system images.
 Such tools are not compatible with non-Windows systems like macOS, and you’d need to look for other alternatives to keep your Apple devices up to date.

 Learn how to image computers using different types of imaging software and how they compare.